Did you know?

 The short version of it is that we need to tell you about our cookies and about how we use your data.

-In the mean-time here is some information about your privacy on my website and in my business about my website’s cookie use and how you can opt out.
+In the mean-time here is some information about your privacy on my website and in my business and about my website’s cookie use.

 My basic rule of thumb is “how would I feel if my information was treated like that?”
 So whilst I do use contact details that you give me to send marketing information to you I give you ways to unsubscribe if you wish.
 I don’t share your name and email details and the like with other people.
 My aim is to be a good guy.